40' ACF Welded Box Car

 Prototype Information

-American Car and Foundry (ACF) introduced the 40-foot welded boxcar in the late 1940s to improve upon traditional riveted designs.
-This manufacturing shift reduced the overall weight of the car and eliminated thousands of rivets, which lowered maintenance costs and prevented corrosion at the seams.
-Most of these cars featured the distinctive 10-foot-high interior and utilized a 6-foot or 8-foot sliding door.
-This design provided a smooth interior surface, making it ideal for transporting paper products and high-quality manufactured goods that required protection from snags.
+American Car and Foundry (ACF) introduced the 40-foot welded boxcar in the late 1940s.
+This shift improved upon traditional riveted designs.
+Welding reduced the overall weight and eliminated thousands of rivets.
+This lowered maintenance costs and prevented corrosion at the seams.
+Most cars featured a 10-foot interior height and used 6-foot or 8-foot sliding doors.
+The smooth interior surface protected high-quality goods like paper products from snags.